computorg/template-computo-R/README.md

 Write your notebook as usual, as demonstrated in the `template-computo-Rmarkdown.Rmd` sample.

-7**Note**: _Make sure that you are able to build your manuscript as a regular notebook on your system before proceeding to the next step._
+**Note**: _Make sure that you are able to build your manuscript as a regular notebook on your system before proceeding to the next step._

 ### Step 2: configure your binder environement

 #### a.
 Setup Conda: `environment.yml`

-The file `environment.yml` tells binder how to set-up the machine that will be use to build your notebook, with a conda environement.
-It must be setup to have all the dependencies required to run you notebook (R, Python or system).
+The file `environment.yml` tells binder how to setup the machine used to build your notebook, with a conda environment.
+It must be configured to have all the dependencies required to run you notebook installed (R, Python or system).

 The default uses conda-forge and includes a couple of popular R packages, with a recent version of `R`: